 Summit.
 Turn left on a gated and locked dirt road.
 This is the Potrero

-- Go through the gate, note your odometer and go as follows:
+- Hike or bike past the gate, and go as follows:

-- Go 3.4 miles, keeping right at all forks to a cattle guard.
+- At 3.4 miles, keeping right at all forks to a cattle guard, continue straight.

 - At 4.9 miles, Don Victor trail on the right.
 Continue straight.